Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 ### Manual testing

-Alot of manual testing was carried out along the way, testing new changes as they were made.
+A lot of manual testing was carried out along the way, testing new changes as they were made.
 Then further checks were made to test everything when the project was ready for submission.

 - Page links- all open in a new tab and hover effect works.
 - Header link- correctly takes users to the top of the page and hover effect works.